jundalisay/superb/content/en/research/newton/principia/book-3/1-introduction.md

 Nature is pleased with simpicity.

-### Rule 2(!*): The same natural effects come from the same natural causes
+### Rule 2: The same natural effects come from the same natural causes

 - Respiration is the same for humans and animals
 - The light of our stove fire is the same as the light of the sun

-> *Superphysics Note: Newton bases perception-effects on the immediate senses.
-This leads to causes which are limited to the 3 layers instead of all 5 layers since 2 of the upper layers are sensed by feelings instead of the eyes.

-### Rule 3: Universal qualities are those which are common to all the bodies which we experiment with
+### Rule 3(!*): Universal qualities are those which are common to all the bodies which we experiment with

 The qualities of bodies are only known to us by experiments.
 We deem universal all those qualities that universally agree with experiments. <!--  nnd such as are not liable to diminution can never be quite taken away. -->